jerryjappinen/bellevue-docs/ui/controls.md

 ### Write-only control components

 These components use 2-way data binding.
 These are components that **only mutate** values.
-This allows to abstract certain types of input behavior, such as toggling on and off, to only one component and avoid having to duplicate the same input handling logic elsewhere.
+This allows us to abstract certain input behavior (such as toggling a value between `true` and `false` on click), to only one component, and avoid duplicating the same input handling in many components.

 This comes in handy in a couple of very common use cases:

-1. We're using more than one type of toggle or checkbox components in our UI that share the same behavior but not visual styling or template structure.
+1. We're using more than one component in our UI that look different but share the same input logic.
+A typical example would be checkboxes and toggle switches.
-2. We want to control the **hit area** of an input independent of the visual representation of the input.
-For example, the user should be able to press on a long text label next to a checkbox to toggle the checkbox, or anywhere on the table row to toggle a radio button.
+2. We want to control the **hit area** of an input independently of the visual representation of the input.
+A typical example would be showing a checkbox in a table row and letting the user click anywhere on the row to toggle the checkbox.

 This pattern is similar to how the `<label>` and `<input>` tags work in standard HTML.